Trump moves to calm virus fears after first death on US soil

-The virus has rapidly spread across the world over the past week
+US President Donald Trump says there is "no reason to panic" over the novel coronavirus

-Washington (AFP) - US President Donald Trump moved to quell fears about the novel coronavirus after the first death on US soil was confirmed Saturday.
+President Donald Trump urged Americans not to panic over the novel coronavirus Saturday after the first death on US soil was confirmed, even as France ramped up its security measures by cancelling all mass gatherings.

-The US fatality occurred in Washington State's King county, which includes Seattle, a city of more than 700,000 people, said health officials.

-The victim was not immediately identified, but Trump told reporters that the victim was a woman in her late 50s.
+The virus has now hit 61 countries across the globe, prompting the World Health Organization to raise its risk assessment to its highest level.

 Its rapid spread beyond China's borders in the past week has caused stock markets to sink to their lowest levels since the 2008 global financial crisis over fears the disease could wreak havoc on the world economy.